MengWoods/sign-pdf-with-transparent-background-signature/README.md

 In the picture above, you could see an example of the input photo and output result, the full signed PDF can be found from [files/example-pdf_signed.pdf](./files/example-pdf_signed.pdf):

 ## Requirements
+- If you have virtual env installed [Virtualenv](https://virtualenv.pypa.io/en/latest/):
+  - In the repository root path, activate virtual python envrionment by `source .venv/bin/activate`.

+- Or if you prefer to install dependencies yourself:
-In Python 3.X environment, install dependencies with `pip install -r requirements.txt`.
+  - In Python 3.X environment, install by `pip install -r requirements.txt` in repository root path.

 ## Usage